llvm/llvm-project/libcxx/docs/Hardening.rst

   the root of the repository) via the CMake variable ``LIBCXX_ASSERTION_HANDLER_FILE``.

-There is no existing mechanism for users to override the termination handler.
+Note that almost all libc++ headers include the assertion handler header which means it should not include anything from the standard library to avoid creating circular dependencies.

+There is no existing mechanism for users to override the assertion handler because the ability to do the override other than at configure-time carries an unavoidable code size penalty that would otherwise be imposed on all users, whether they require such customization or not.
+Instead, we let vendors decide what's right on their platform for their users -- a vendor who wishes to provide this capability is free to do so, e.g. by declaring the assertion handler as an overridable function.

 ABI
 ===